.50 BMG: History

 The round was put into use in the M1921 Browning machine gun.
 This gun was later developed into the M2HB Browning, which, with its .50 caliber armor-piercing cartridges, went on to function as an anti-aircraft and anti-vehicular machine gun, capable of penetrating 0.9 inch of face-hardened armor steel plate at 200 meters, 1 inch of rolled homogeneous armor at the same range, and 0.75 inch at 547 yards.

-During World War II the .50 BMG was primarily used in the M2 Browning machine gun, in both its "light barrel" aircraft mount version and the "heavy barrel" (HB) version on ground vehicles, for anti-aircraft purposes.
+During World War II, the .50 BMG was primarily used in the M2 Browning machine gun, in both its "light barrel" aircraft mount version and the "heavy barrel" (HB) version on ground vehicles, for anti-aircraft purposes.
 An upgraded variant of the M2 Browning HB machine gun used during World War II is still in use today.
-Since the mid-1950s, some armored personnel carriers and utility vehicles have been made to withstand 12.7 mm machine gun fire, restricting the destructive capability of the M2.
+Since the mid-1950s, some armored personnel carriers and utility vehicles have been designed to withstand 12.7 mm machine-gun fire, thereby limiting the destructive capability of the M2.
 It still has more penetrating power than lighter weapons such as general-purpose machine guns, though it is significantly heavier and more cumbersome to transport.
-Its range and accuracy, however, are superior to light machine guns when fixed on tripods, and it has not been replaced as the standard caliber for Western vehicle-mounted machine guns (Soviet and CIS armored vehicles mount 12.7×108mm NSVs, which have similar dimensions to .50 BMGs).
+Its range and accuracy, however, are superior to light machine guns when fixed on tripods.
+It has not been replaced as the standard caliber for Western vehicle-mounted machine guns (Soviet and CIS armored vehicles mount 12.7×108mm NSVs, which have similar dimensions to .50 BMGs).

 Decades later, the .50 BMG was chambered in high-powered rifles as well.
 The Barrett M82 rifle was developed during the 1980s and, along with later variants, has upgraded the anti-materiel power of the military sniper.